elabftw/elabdoc/doc/install.rst

 Prerequisites
 -------------

 eLabFTW uses `Docker containers <https://www.docker.com/what-docker>`_.
 This saves you from dealing with a ton of dependencies, as everything is packed in a container.
-But we still need a few programs installed before we can ge started.
+But we still need a few programs installed before we can get started.

 Dependencies:
 `````````````